 It can be a result of two things; either a trauma and/or repeated microtrauma.
 A traumatic rotator cuff tear is caused by lifting heavy things or it can be caused when you get injured after a fall.
 Repeated microtrauma is the most common rotator tear since it occurs over several weeks, months or years.
 In throwing sports, degeneration occurs due to rapid deceleration of the arm once the throw has been released or in the workplace or repetitive overhead movements are required.

 Rapid twisting and over stretching can also contribute to tearing of the rotator cuffs.
 The most common rotator cuff muscles injured are the ones located around the shoulder blades.
-This often happens in sports that heavily involve rotation of the shoulder.
-Examples of these activities include bowling, cricket, swimming or kayaking.
+This often happens in sports that heavily involve excessive rotation of the shoulder, such as boxing, bowling, cricket, swimming or kayaking.

 It is very common in the older athletes compared to younger athletes, especially when degeneration is present.

 - Sudden shoulder pain, sometimes accompanied by a tear.